usexfg/.github/profile/README.md

 <h2><sup>(₲0.0000001 = 1 ħeat)</sup></h2>

-Any transaction made in **XFG** is private by default, much like cash money is- but Fuego network adds transaction mixing with dynamic ring signatures (8 to 18) for maximum possible sender/receiver obfuscation, while keeping only amounts transparent- and all without *central banksters*. [insert brrr meme]
+Any transaction made with **XFG** is private by-default, much like cash money can be in comparison to the tracking-by-default of electronic money transactions, such as debit & credit cards- but Fuego Network adds dynamic transaction mixing with decoy ring signatures (from 8 to 18) for maximum possible sender/receiver obfuscation.
+COLD Banking deposits & withdrawals have full amount privacy using '1-out-of-many' (1of4) range proofs commitment proving amount was 1 of the 4 Banking amount tiers without revealing which, PLUS- all Banking txns (COLD / HEAT / Elderfier Staking) will now use its own commitmentI/O key image decoy pool for ring signature set with any COLD, HEAT, or Elderfier stake deposit AND withdrawal transactions- and p2p network txns still use amount transparency, for the moment.. and all without the corruption of *central banksters*. [insert brrr meme]
 <h1 align="center"><img src="https://raw.githubusercontent.com/usexfg/fuego-data/master/fuego-images/CryptoNote_blockchain_analysis_ambiguity-ezgif.com-optimize.gif"><img/></h1>

-***Unlike*** traditional fiat currencies issued by central banking cartels of our world, **XF₲** is most accurately defined as a form of **hard** money for its fixed- yet dynamic, money supply of 8 Million 8 **XF₲**.
-And unlike even most PoW cryptocurrencies of today, Fuego is designed to **thrive** within a disinflationary ecosystem; incentived thru XFG transaction fees, reborn coinbase rewards from burns, & banking fees from certificates of deposit [COLD](https://github.com/usexfg/cold-dao) transactions (0.1% rate fee on each XFG deposit amount- interest rates determined by [C0LDAO](https://github.com/usexfg/cold-dao)) all paid to miners and Elderfiers. .
+***Unlike*** traditional fiat currencies issued by these central banking cartels of our world, **XF₲** can more accurately be defined as a form of **hard** money for its fixed- yet dynamic, money supply of 8 Million 8 **XF₲**.
+And unlike even most PoW cryptocurrencies of our day, Fuego is designed to **thrive** within a disinflationary ecosystem; incentived thru XFG transaction fees, reborn coinbase rewards from burns, & banking fees from certificates of deposit [COLD](https://github.com/usexfg/cold-dao) transactions (0.1% rate fee on each XFG deposit amount- interest rates determined by [C0LDAO](https://github.com/usexfg/cold-dao)) all paid to miners and Elderfiers. .
 Eventually, Ælder Kings Council (see below) will handle Fuego side of voting decisions regarding COLD & XFG burn (banking) fees.

 Fuego ***Ælder Kings Council*** is a group of active & incredibly badass Fuego Ξlderfier* operators contributing to the further development of USEXFG's open-source code repositories and expansion of the **XF₲** ecosystem (merchants, services, tools, etc) by running stable service nodes which periodically attest to the veracity of Fuego blockchain merkle roots, that enable trustless cross-chain communication with Fuego's L3 privacy rollup (`zkC0DL3`) as well as, other platforms &/or broader crypto ecosystem.
 As a result, zkC0DL3 gas fees (HEAT) are exclusively reserved for, and equally distributed (with privacy) to, participating Ξlderfiers.
 However, before zkC0DL3 rollup launches, Ξlderfiers will earn all Fuego banking fees of 0.1% on each burn or COLD transaction amount- *after* zkC0DL3 launches, banking fees *may* return to Fuego miners as gas fees from all L3 activity are earned by Ξlderfiers & Ξlderados (`zkC0DL3` validators), exclusively. <sup>(* Requires a valid stake of **4000** XFG for on-chain Ξlderfier registration.)</sup>